minoue-xx/rebalance_portfolio/README.md

 Option 2: Upload csv file.
 See sampleData2Upload.csv for file format.

+You can modify "ticker", "qty", and "target%" only.
 When modifying or add 'ticker' the price updates itself.

 ## 2. Setting budget